Are You Spiritually Healthy?

 Spirituality isn’t something you can precisely measure, like cholesterol or blood pressure, of course.
 But you can gauge how spiritually healthy you are, and taking the time to do so can help put a spotlight on new ways to nurture yourself.
-Swift suggests these as good indicators:
+Ludwig suggests these as good indicators:

 - You have a clear sense of purpose.

 - You can appreciate others’ perspectives, even if they might be very different from your own; you don’t judge others.

 - You think positively, even in the face of a challenge.

 - You can appreciate the mysteries of life.

 - You know you can’t always be in control.